w3c/wai-customize-design/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This page shows you how to change text size, text and background colors, and other display settings through browser settings.
+This page shows you how to change text size, text and background colors, and other display settings through your browser.

 {::nomarkdown}
 {% include box.html type="end" %}